 The information held in NSLA libraries is a powerful resource for First Nations peoples wishing to reconnect with family and community and to strengthen personal and cultural identities.
 Due to the sensitivity and significance of collection materials held in NSLA libraries, there is a responsibility to ensure there are policies in place that deliver culturally respectful services to Aboriginal and Torres Strait Islander people.

-Providing an onsite and online environment that is emotionally safe for Aboriginal and Torres Strait Islander employees and clients; where people feel supported, can express themselves and their culture, history and identity with dignity and pride.
-An environment which fosters shared respect, meaning, knowledge and an opportunity to learn together without judgement.
+A culturally safe library is one that provides an onsite and online environment that is emotionally safe for Aboriginal and Torres Strait Islander employees and clients.
+It is a place where people feel supported, and can express themselves and their culture, history and identity with dignity and pride.
+It is an environment that fosters shared respect, meaning, and knowledge, and the opportunity to learn together without judgement.